tidalmigrations/tidalmigrations.github.io/pages/user guides/five_steps.md

 Cloud migration is the process of moving your data, applications, and other elements to the cloud.
 However, the path to the cloud can be long and painful without proper planning and execution.
-By following Tidal's six discovery layering techniques, you will be migrating to the cloud with ease!
+By following Tidal's five discovery layering techniques, you will be migrating to the cloud with ease!

-{% include image.html file="layered_discovery_expanded.png" caption="Tidal'
+{% include image.html file="layered_discovery_expanded.png" caption="Tidal's
 layered approach to application discovery, for cloud migration." %}

-# Six Steps To Discovery Bliss
+# Five Steps To Discovery Bliss

 ## 1) Import Your Spreadsheets